 All scholarship students MUST declare their majors at AUK in accordance with their scholarship-assigned major.
-For further information about scholarships and majors, please contact the University's scholarship coordinators at scholarship@auk.edu.kw.
+Changing from one-degree program or major to another, must be approved by the scholarship provider.

 COMPLETION OF THE MAJOR IN THE DEGREE PROGRAM